 U.S. Department of Justice: Grants to Reduce Sexual Assault, Domestic Violence, Dating Violence, and Stalking on CampusDeadline: March 14, 2019

-The Grants to Reduce Sexual Assault, Domestic Violence, Dating Violence, and Stalking on Campus Program (Campus Program) encourages a comprehensive, coordinated community approach that enhances victim safety, provides services and support for victims, and supports efforts to hold offenders accountable.
+The Grants to Reduce Sexual Assault, Domestic Violence, Dating Violence, and Stalking on Campus Program (Campus Program) encourages a comprehensive, coordinated community approach that enhances victim safety, provides services for victims, and supports efforts to hold offenders accountable.
 Funding supports activities that develop and strengthen trauma informed victim services and strategies to prevent, investigate, and respond to sexual assault, domestic violence, dating violence, and stalking on campus.
 Funds under the Campus Program may be used for the following purposes: